 Willingness to pay will include factors such as how much the other side needs your product and what degree of pricing power does your product (or their product) possess?
 Do you have a pricing edge for any of these reasons?

 If you are leasing or buying real estate locations for your retail chain, you should create a site model criteria format for evaluating sites.
-This will be your tool to objectively rank each potential location based on appropriate factors such as traffic count, etc. See session 10, Location and Leasing in the Starting My Own Business course to create your own site model.
+This will be your tool to objectively rank each potential location based on appropriate factors such as traffic count, etc. See session 10, Location and Leasing in the Starting a Business course to create your own site model.

 When buying, require an asking price

 Your offer would be made subject to the contingencies you specify in your offer.
 In some instances it may be worth it to the party making the offer to include a provision that in the event of cancellation based on a contingency, a "break up fee" be paid.
 Here are some "subject to" examples:

 Keep in mind that contingency number 6 above (subject to acceptance within a specified time) does not provide an "out" in the event the other side accepts the offer within the time specified.